nmanriquez/HikeSafe/azure/README.md

 4. This command will create a folder named "dist"

 # II.
-Before doing the deployment
+Before doing the deployment, inside azure_project directory

 1. Copy the "dist" folder into this directory